 Top Tip #1: What are the insulation levels of the property?

 For renovation projects in particular, the better insulated your home the more efficient it is to heat, which means smaller energy bills.
 Your home’s efficiency will also impact the size of the ground source heat pump you require – the lower your heat demand, the smaller and cheaper the heat pump, and the less work it needs to do, which all in all means a far cheaper to run home.

-Furthermore, the more efficient your heat pump, the more you earn through the Domestic RHI.
+Furthermore, the more efficient your heat pump, the more you earn through the Domestic RHI (this scheme has now closed).
 A win-win.